Jake Gyllenhaal could swing into Spider-Man as villain Mysterio

 In his first-ever Instagram post, the actor shared a video of himself reading a 1989 Amazing Spider-Man comic featuring Mysterio, and captioned it, "I just realized I'm not playing Spider-Man."

-Sony did not immediately confirm that Gyllenhaal is playing Mysterio, but the movie's official Twitter account did tweet out the video, so it's likely true.
+Sony did not immediately respond to a request for comment, but the movie's official Twitter account did tweet the video, giving the casting idea even more credibility.

 In the comic, Mysterio tries to convince Spidey he caused a man's death, The Hollywood Reporter reports, noting that it's unclear if this plot will carry over into the film.